virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 - `min` - minimum slider value
 - `max` - maximum slider value
 - `useTips` - displaying tips for the value.
-Default value is *'true'*.
+The default value is *'true'*.
 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field